aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (7) Failed to connect to 10.10.10.100 port 9876 after 7108 ms: Could not connect to server
 ```

-- Force `cv_deploy` through the correct/existing Proxy Server by passing correct Proxy-related settings using explicit `cv_deploy` inputs or supported environment variables.
+- Force `cv_deploy` through the correct/existing proxy server by passing correct proxy-related settings using explicit `cv_deploy` inputs or supported environment variables.

-### Incorrect Proxy Server port
+### Incorrect proxy server port

-**Issue**: Proxy Server port passed to `cv_deploy` is incorrect (is not `listened` by the Proxy service or Proxy service is not running)
+**Issue**: Proxy server port passed to `cv_deploy` is incorrect (is not `listened` to by the proxy service or the proxy service is not running).

 **Symptoms**: Attempt to run `cv_deploy` returns the following exception: